PEF Grants and Other Services

 Suncoast Credit Union Grant

-Suncoast Credit Union grants are available to Polk County Public and Charter Schools and Due November 30th.
+Suncoast Credit Union grants are available to Polk County Public and Charter Schools.
 Suncoast Credit Union is proud to invest in education in Polk County.
 This grant will award one $5,000 grant for ANY need at the selected school.
 Limit one application per school.

 East Polk County Board of Realtors Grant